 2.)
 Mansfield Park (premiering November 2018 at Northlight Theater, dir.
 Stuart Carden)

-Mansfield Park, my third Austen adaptation, is coming soon!
+Mansfield Park, my third Austen adaptation, has just had its world premiere!
 Read more about Mansfield Park here.

 “Highly recommended.
 Finds the radicalism in Jane Austen’s Mansfield Park… Hamill (who also plays three roles in the production) keeps Austen's characters, and her basic plot, more or less intact—Fanny remains steadfast and true, despite all distractions and temptations to do otherwise.
 But Hamill heightens the drama.
 Fanny's aunt Lady Bertram, for instance, is revealed to be an opium addict, and the story's sexual undercurrents are much more obvious onstage than in the book.
 As is the most controversial element of the novel, the fact that the magnificent Mansfield Park was paid for with profits from the slave trade in the Caribbean.
 There is a passing reference to this in Austen's novel, but Hamill makes it a major focus of her adaptation.
 Hamill's changes may shock purists, but they provide a welcome respite for those of us who get a little irritated by the bubble of privilege Austen's characters frolic in.
 Stuart Carden's energetic production unfolds gracefully, thanks in no small part to his excellent cast.” - Chicago Reader